w3c/cogai/Immersive-Web/Immersive-Presence.md

 # Immersive Presence

 To be immersed in an extended reality environment is fun, but much better yet is to share that environment with others.
 Your device's camera and microphone can be used to project your facial expressions and voice on to your chosen avatar, including who you are looking at.
 You may be slouched on a sofa in your living room, but your avatar is shown moving around and gesturing, guided by your intents as conveyed with a games controller, spoken commands or other means at your disposal.
 This can be implemented using real-time AI models running in the browser.
 This page discusses how such models can be developed and implemented with WebNNM.
-The aim is a multimodal model that processes video and audio together for greater robustness through cross attention.
+The aim is a multimodal model that processes video and audio together for greater robustness through cross attention, along with another model that manages your avatar's pose and movements.

 ## Audio Processing